Our guide to the best travel itinerary for your trip to Ubud, Bali, Indonesia:

 We took the 2.5hr flight from Singapore into Bali Denpasar airport.
 Given the nature of the trip, we treated ourselves to business class via KLM, booked almost a year in advance (pre wedding excitement).
 Price wise, it didn’t feel like much more than a last minute economy ticket during school holidays.
 As the flight was connecting from Amsterdam, we got the full wide body aircraft experience, including ample space and flat beds to lay down on.
 A few pre celebratory cocktails were on order and made strong by the friendly staff.
 From the airport it’s a 1.5hr drive to Ubud.
 I always find getting a taxi at Bali airport a bit stressful and prefer to pre arrange something with my hotel, as most will offer a pick up service.

-I always love the convenience of a hotel stay, having a nice bar and restaurant on site, infinity pool and concierge to help with bookings.
+We always love the convenience of a hotel stay in Ubud, having a nice bar and restaurant on site, infinity pool and concierge to help with bookings.
 Our stay included a healthy and delicious morning breakfast and optional yoga and thai chi classes by the pool.

 There is also an abundance of vacation rental options in Bali, where it’s easy to villas with private pools, and multiple rooms to suit any budget and party size.